StefanPowell/Math345/README.md

 # Math345

-My part is completed - Jack D

-I also have access -Chris
+I created a google sheet where we can create the final paper - Jack